-

 The Eternal Guru

-In 1708, Guru Gobind Singh, the tenth Guru of the Sikhs, having consciously witnessed the sacrifice of the lives of all his four sons, handed over the legacy of the Guruship to the Shabad Guru, embodied in the Siri Guru Granth Sahib.
-He understoo......
-Read More -
+In 1708, Guru Gobind Singh, the tenth Guru of the Sikhs, having consciously witnessed the sacrifice of the lives of all his four sons, handed over the legacy of the Guruship to the Siri Guru Granth Sahib ji, our Eternal Guru.
+He understood that the age of lineage was over, and so he consciously left no heirs.
+The unique beauty of this is that the Siri Guru Granth Sahib, our present Guru, can neither be altered nor changed in any way.
+It is a touchstone for all humanity that exists beyond the limitations of time and space, now and in the future. -

 Adi Granth 1604